- Download our Moving to New Zealand Guide (PDF)

-There is a wide range of formal and vocational options when it comes to tertiary education in New Zealand.
-There are different types of institutions in this category, each with their own focus and approach.
-These include traditional universities, Institutes of Technology and Polytechnics (ITPs), Private Training Establishments (PTEs), Industry Training Organisations (ITOs) as well as Wananga (Maori institutions).
+Tertiary education in New Zealand offers a wide range of formal and vocational options.
+Different types of institutions include traditional universities, Institutes of Technology and Polytechnics (ITPs), Private Training Establishments (PTEs), Industry Training Organisations (ITOs) as well as Wananga (Maori institutions).

-Formal courses are offered by the country's eight universities, where students must meet a minimum level of English language proficiency to gain acceptance.
-The University of Auckland is generally recognised as the best university in New Zealand.
-Though several universities are ranked internationally and all provide a high standard of education.
-Degrees in New Zealand tend to either be three-year courses followed by an optional one-year honours degree or four-year qualifications, depending on the field of study.
+Formal courses are offered by the country's eight universities, where students must meet a minimum level of English language proficiency.
+The University of Auckland is considered the best university in New Zealand, but other universities also provide a high standard of education.
+Degrees in New Zealand can either be three-year courses with an optional one-year honours degree or four-year qualifications, depending on the field of study.

 Tertiary education is partly state-funded, and permanent resident students have their tuition subsidised.
 Expats who don't have permanent residency and plan to study for more than three months will need to obtain a Fee Paying Student Visa.